madwire-media/sails-generate-forestay/README.md

 - bug: in index, given a record's property value (like category: 7), if that model does not exist, it crashes the app.
 - text type doesn't exist anymore
 - `beforeCreate` shouldn't be a method of `forestay.index` but rather `fotestay`
-- run all html into htmlSanitize filter to prevent xss
+- run all html into htmlSanitize filter to prevent xss.
+Add mode sanitize: false, or give the user the option to set their own sanitation rules
 - bug - Model collection not "uncheckable"
 - Optional description in indexes
-- After edit, forward to alternate URL instead of Index
+- tag UI style collections, new entries get added to model.

 [![NPM](https://nodei.co/npm/sails-generate-forestay.png?downloads=true)](http://npmjs.com/package/sails-generate-forestay)